pasqal-io/qadence/docs/tutorials/qml/classification.md

 ## Hybrid QNN

 We set up the QNN part composed of multiple feature map layers, each followed by a variational layer.
+The type of variational layer we use is the hardware-efficient-ansatz (HEA).
+You can check the [qml constructors tutorial](../../content/qml_constructors.md) to see how you can customize these components.
-The output will be the expectation value with respect to a $Z$ observable on qubit 0 Then we add a simple linear layer serving as a classification head.
-Note softmax is not applied with the cross-entropy loss.
+The output will be the expectation value with respect to a $Z$ observable on qubit $0$.
+Then we add a simple linear layer serving as a classification head.
+This is equivalent to applying a weight matrix $W$ and bias vector $b$ to the output of the QNN denoted $o$, $l = W * o + b$.
+To obtain probabilities, we can apply the softmax function defined as: $p_i = \exp(l_i) / \sum_{j=1}^3 \exp(l_i)$.
+Note softmax is not applied during training with the [cross-entropy loss](https://pytorch.org/docs/stable/generated/torch.nn.CrossEntropyLoss.html).

 ```python exec="on" source="material-block" session="classification"